 SCHOLARSHIP TAX CREDITS

-Tuition tax credit programs are a growing school choice option some states are exploring.
-As of July 2013, 16 tuition tax credit programs exist in 13 states.
-These programs, also known as scholarship tax credit programs, allow individuals and corporations to allocate a portion of their owed state taxes to private nonprofit school tuition organizations that issue scholarships to K-12 students.
-The scholarship allows a student to choose among a list of private schools, and sometimes public schools outside of the district, approved by the school tuition organization.
+Scholarship tax credit programs are a growing school choice option some states are exploring.
+As of April 2014, 14 states have scholarship tax credit programs.
+These programs allow individuals and corporations to allocate a portion of their owed state taxes to private nonprofit scholarship-granting organizations that issue scholarships to K-12 students.
+The scholarship allows a student to choose among a list of private schools, and sometimes public schools outside of the district, approved by the scholarship organization.
 The scholarship is used to pay tuition, fees, and other related expenses.
 As a result, the state does not have to appropriate per-pupil education funding for those students that receive scholarships.